prabhalaxman/nodemailer-ejs-template/README.md

 # nodemailer-ejs-template
-Here is code snipet to render html file using ejs and send as template using nodemailer Sample html file looks like
+Here is code snipet to render html file using ejs and send as template using nodemailer refer the sample.html file

- <--- html template starts here ---->

-<--- html template ends here ---->

-And sample code snipet to send mail using nodemailer
+Sample code snipet to send mail using nodemailer

 try {